Note: This blog has been updated on 3/20/2020 to reflect the most recent changes made by the SECURE Act.

 Since RMDs are required by tax law, there is a penalty for failing to comply with the RMD requirements.
 A 50% excess accumulation excise tax applies to the taxable portion of the RMD amount that should have been distributed but was not (or the difference between the required amount and any lesser amount actually withdrawn).
 This tax is in addition to your regular income tax that you will owe for the distribution.
 For example, if an IRA owner had a $5,000 RMD due for a year and failed to distribute anything that year, the penalty would be $2,500—50% times the $5,000 missed RMD.
 IRA owners must report and remit the 50% tax to the IRS using Form 5329, Additional Taxes on Qualified Plans (including IRAs) and Other Tax Favored Accounts.
 Form 5329 is filed with your tax return for the year.

 RMDs are reported to the IRS.
 IRA custodians must indicate on Form 5498, IRA Contribution Information, if an RMD is due for the year from that account and file Forms 5498 with the IRS by May 31 each year.
 Any RMD distributed from your IRA must be reported on Form 1099-R, Distributions from Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. You must also report your RMD on Form 1040, your federal income tax return.

-We can all agree that having the ability to contribute to a qualified retirement plan that reduces our current tax liability while allowing our money to grow tax deferred is a tremendous benefit.
+We can all agree that having the ability to contribute to a retirement savings account that reduces our current tax liability while allowing our money to grow tax deferred is a tremendous benefit.
 But, as the term “tax deferred” implies, the government intends to collect taxes on your retirement money at some point.
-To ensure that taxes can’t be deferred forever, it’s included the Required Minimum Distribution (RMD) provision in the tax code.
+To ensure that taxes can’t be deferred forever, the government has included the Required Minimum Distribution (RMD) provisions in the tax code.